mudler/LocalAI/docs/content/docs/faq.md

 ### I'm getting a 'SIGILL' error, what's wrong?

 Your CPU probably does not have support for certain instructions that are compiled by default in the pre-built binaries.
 If you are running in a container, try setting `REBUILD=true` and disable the CPU instructions that are not compatible with your CPU.
-For instance: `CMAKE_ARGS="-DLLAMA_F16C=OFF -DLLAMA_AVX512=OFF -DLLAMA_AVX2=OFF -DLLAMA_FMA=OFF" make build`
+For instance: `CMAKE_ARGS="-DGGML_F16C=OFF -DGGML_AVX512=OFF -DGGML_AVX2=OFF -DGGML_FMA=OFF" make build`